What To Do When Your Spousal Sponsorship Fails

 While a Spousal Sponsorship can be a great way to get your foreign partner to come to Canada so you can live together and your partner can achieve status as a Canadian permanent resident, it also is an obligation on the part of both the sponsor and the sponsored spouse.
 More than that, it is a legal obligation.
 When your application to be a sponsor is accepted and when your sponsored spouse is accepted and given permanent resident status in Canada and the Province of Ontario, you will have signed the following as part of your application process:

-This is a legal document signed by you the sponsor (and a co-signer should there be one), with the Minister of Citizenship and Immigration (aka CIC) where you promise to provide for your sponsored spouse and any dependent children they may have, the following basic necessities:
+This is a legal document signed by you the sponsor (and a co-signer should there be one), with the Minister of Immigration, Refugees and Citizenship Canada (aka IRCC) where you promise to provide for your sponsored spouse and any dependent children they may have, the following basic necessities:

 - Personal Requirements,

 - Health care not provided by public health care services: eye and dental care.
 In Ontario there is a 3 month waiting period from the date of arrival of the sponsored spouse before they are eligible for OHIP (Ontario Health Insurance Plan).